beakerbrowser/beaker-browser.gitbook.io/advanced/webterm.md

 command [-s|--switch {param}] {param1} {param2}
 ```

 At this stage, there is no piping or sub-invocations.
-All commands translate to Javascript functions which can respond with HTML interfaces.
+All commands translate to JavaScript functions which can respond with HTML interfaces.

 ## Builtin Commands

 You can type `help` at any time to see a full list of available commands.
 Here are some of the useful builtins:

-* **go.** Navigate the terminal and the attached page to the given path or URL.
+* **open.** Navigate the terminal and the attached page to the given path or URL.
 * **cd**.
 Navigate the terminal to the given path or URL.
 * Filesystem
   * **ls**.
 List the files in a given location.